CG-Nik/StingerReadded/README.md

 Download StingerReadded.dll and StingerReadded.zip off of the most recent release.
 Place StingerReadded.dll into the Mods folder.
 Extract StingerReadded.zip, and place the resulting StingerReadded folder into the Mods folder.
+> [!NOTE]
+> StingerReadded.zip is NOT nested, you need to place the StingerReadded folder itself into the Mods folder, not the AssetBundles folder found inside of it.